ndshal/simplyNote/README.md

 ![SimplyNote notes index](docs/images/simply_note_index.png)

 To maintain DRY code, the React components that make up with index page are modular, and deal with separate concerns.
+Below, the `NotesIndex` component holds `NotesIndexItems`, and is completely separate from the `Editor`.

 ```js
 <aside className='notes-index'>